vi/wgslirpy/README.md

 ## Limitations

 * No ICMP (except of pings to specific address for testing).
 This affects UDP's "port unreachable"s.
-* Forwarding connections _to_ Wireguard network is not yet implemented (but should be reasonably easy to add).

 ## Demo session